forgehustle/GoCaptcha/README.md

 # GoCaptcha
- Puzzle Slider Captcha, Image Rotate Captcha, Drag Puzzle Captcha
+ Puzzle Slider Captcha, Puzzle Drag & Drop Captcha, Image Rotate Captcha, Click Captcha in Go that Can Be Used In Vanilla, React, Vue, Angular, Svelte & Solid